 Internal trafficking is growing inside many countries, making it much more difficult to identify victims and prosecute offenders.
 China is particularly culpable in this area; true figures for internal trafficking are substantial but undocumented, but most of the girls have been trafficked from other areas in China.
 Traffickers themselves report that it only usually takes one month to keep a girl under tight restrictions and then she is "broken" and surrenders to her captivity.
 There are currently around seven million prostitutes in China alone, and research has found that 80% of them were trafficked or forced in some way when they first started.
 A new trend is the appetite for girls 14-15 years old.
 The trade in virginity is very profitable in much of Asia.
 Traffickers employ handsome young men to bring the girls in; this lover then gets a cut from the girl's income.
 A large part of the overall problem faced is corruption.
 Traffickers and brothel owners will be arrested but face small sentences and, with the right connections, can pay themselves out.
 Those who perpetrate such exploitation often have no understanding of just how wrong what they do is.

-Sex tourism is burgeoning as the global financial crisis makes travel to some areas of the world a bargain at the same time that unemployment and growing desperation make women, children and families even more vulnerable to exploitation.
+Sex tourism is real and persistent even amidst financial crises and pandemics.
+Widespread unemployment and growing desperation make women, children and families even more vulnerable to exploitation.
 Pray for the following specific situations.

 - Girls and sometimes boys in India are married to gods at an early age and end up in brothels.
 Many contract HIV/AIDS and die very early - by age 15 or 16.
 Is it another form of human sacrifice?
 Pray for the spiritual dimensions of this destructive practice to be broken by God.
 Even 8-year-old girls are for sale now in places.
 Pray for rescue of the children involved.